MicrosoftDocs/VBA-Docs/Language/Reference/User-Interface-Help/invalid-outside-enum.md

 # Invalid outside Enum

-An  **Enum** is a[data type](../../Glossary/vbe-glossary.md#data-type) that can be used to create groups of related constants (called enumerations).
+An  **Enum** is a [data type](../../Glossary/vbe-glossary.md#data-type) that can be used to create groups of related constants (called enumerations).
 This error has the following causes and solutions: